-- School and Community Action Grants to build community consensus and collaboration as well as pilot an evidence based program to promote healthy childhood development and prevent youth violence. - A SS/HS Technical Assistance Center that provides technical assistance to all SS/HS grantees in order to help them attain their goals of interagency collaboration and adoption of evidence-based on practices to reduce school violence and substance abuse and promote the health development and resiliency of children and youth. - A Public Awareness/Communications Campaign to fulfill the needs of grantee partnerships and enhance awareness to and ensure sustainability of the violence prevention grant programs.
+- The CMHS Youth Violence Prevention Grant Program supports expansion of collaboration to expansion of collaboration dedicated to the prevention of youth violence, substance abuse, suicide, and other mental health and behavioral problems and to implement prevention, intervention, and treatment services to enhance pro-social development and positive mental health in individuals age 0 to 21.
+Grantee organizations typically include: community-based service organizations; schools; tribal government and organizations; public mental health; social service, or juvenile justice agencies; and colleges and universities.
+Funding is for two years at a level of \$150,000 to \$200,000 per year. - Technical Assistance to all SS/HS and Youth Violence prevention grantees in order to help them attain their goals of interagency collaboration and adoption of evidence-based on practices to reduce school violence and substance abuse and promote the health deevelopment and resiliency of children and youth. - A Public Awareness/Communications Campaign to fulfill the needs of grantee partnerships and enhance awareness to and ensure sustainability of the violence prevention grant programs.